ChromexUnderscore/OriginsTweaks/README.md

 <details><summary>Shulk</summary>

 + Shulks can throw a shulker bullet on a cooldown.
-+ Shulks can receive resistance by closing their shells (sneaking for a while).
++ They can receive resistance by closing their shells (sneaking for a while).
 + Closed shells will be destroyed upon taking damage.

 </details>